Sourdough Bread

-You’ll need a 5 or 6 quart covered Dutch Oven (although my daughter gets by with the smaller version) a Banneton Mold (order on-line) or substitute a greased and floured bowl.
+You’ll need a 5 or 6 quart covered Dutch Oven (although my daughter gets by with the smaller version), a Banneton Basket (available on-line) or substitute a greased and floured bowl.
 It might be a good idea to watch a few technique videos about stretching and folding if my description of the technique is not enough.

 SOURDOUGH BREAD